LivePersonInc/developer-center/pages/Products/SalesForce Integration/overview.md

 	This will save the Custom Object record in SF and link the existing chat to this Custom Object.

-	**Note!** If the ‘Custom Object’ has lookup fields for Account and/or Contact in Salesforce, and the Admin also defined this in the apps admin settings, the chat will be linked to the Account/Contact as well.
+	**Note!** If the 'Custom Object’ has lookup fields for Account and/or Contact in Salesforce, and the Admin also defined this in the apps admin settings, the chat will be linked to the Account/Contact as well.

 7. Linking a chat to an existing Salesforce Record